Gwalior Junction railway station: Redevelopment

 The Gwalior Junction railway station has been proposed to be redeveloped at a cost of approximately ₹ 290 crores under the station redevelopment program by the Indian Railway Stations Development Corporation Ltd (IRSDC).
 Entry, exit, and block areas have been proposed to be redeveloped being in contrast with the heritage building in an area of approximately 9840 m2.
 It is one among the four new railway stations which had been finalized for redevelopment based on the public-private partnership (PPP) model.
 According to IRSDC, the in-principle approval for inviting the request for quotation (RFQ) for the redevelopment of the railway station based on the PPP model was granted by the Public-Private Partnership Appraisal Committee (PPPAC) on 20 December 2019.
 The proposed area of the redevelopment of the station is approximately 230425 m2 with a proposed cost of around 240 crores, and will highlight the unique heritage building.

 Connectivity

-Gwalior Junction is well-connected to all parts of the country via train like New Delhi, Mumbai, Vijayawada, Kota, Jaipur, Bhopal, Jabalpur, Indore, Lucknow, Chennai, Bangalore, Hyderabad, Pune, Kolkata, Jammu, Puri, Bhubaneswar, Ahmedabad, Amritsar, Ujjain, Dehradun, and Thiruvananthapuram.
+Gwalior Junction is well-connected to all parts of the country via train like New Delhi, Mumbai, Vijayawada, Kota, Jaipur, Bhopal, Jabalpur, Indore, Lucknow, Chennai, Bangalore,Bareilly,Hyderabad, Pune, Kolkata, Jammu, Puri, Bhubaneswar, Ahmedabad, Amritsar, Ujjain, Dehradun, and Thiruvananthapuram.

 Gwalior Junction served passengers by five broad-gauge routes: